Yuri Chinen

 Yuri Chinen (知念 侑李, Chinen Yūri), is a Japanese singer and actor as well as member of Hey!
 Say!
 JUMP.
-He is under the management of Johnny & Associates.
+He is under the management of Starto Entertainment.

 Early life

 Chinen is the son of Takashi Chinen, a former Japanese gymnast who won a bronze medal in the 1992 Summer Olympics.
 He is named after Yuri Osawa, an announcer, whose name his mother liked, but is written with different characters; the yu is a character often used in girl's names (侑 Yū) and the ri is taken from Li (李), a surname his mother thought common among Chinese gold medalist gymnasts.